miguelibero/aidl-nnrecomend/README.md

 When Harry Met Sally...
 (1989)
 ```

-To achieve this what we're doing in the `Recommender` class is generate a dataset with the specified user in the user column and all the items in the item column and run it through the pretrained model to get all the item ratings.
-Highest ratings are the highest recommended movies.
+To achieve this what we're doing in the `Recommender` class is we generate a dataset with the specified user in the user column and all the items in the item column and run it through the pretrained model.
+Highest predicted ratings are the top recommended movies.

 ## Spotify Evaluation <a name="experiments_spotify"></a>